Santal people

 The Santal (or Santhal) are an Austroasiatic-speaking Munda ethnic group of the Indian subcontinent.
 They constitute the largest tribal community in the Indian states of Jharkhand and West Bengal, and are also present in Odisha, Bihar, Assam, and Tripura.
 They are the largest ethnic minority in northern Bangladesh's Rajshahi Division and Rangpur Division.
 They have a sizeable population in Nepal.
 The Santals speak Santali, the most widely spoken language of the Munda subfamily of Austroasiatic languages.

 Etymology

 Santal is most likely derived from an exonym.
-The term refers to inhabitants of Saont in erstwhile Silda in Medinapore region in West Bengal.
-The Sanskrit word Samant or Bengali Saont means plain land.
+The origin of the name Santal is thought to be the Sanskrit word 'Samanta Pal' (border protector) which became the word 'Samanta Al' in the Middle Ages.
+A part of ancient Midnapore was called Sawanta or Samantabhumi.
+Over time, the modern word Santal came into use from Samanta Pal > Sawanta Al > Sawantal.
+The term refers to inhabitants of Saont in erstwhile Silda in Midnapore region in West Bengal.
+The Sanskrit word Samant or Bengali Saont means 'plain land'.
 Their ethnonym is Hor Hopon ("child of human").

 History

 Origins

 According to linguist Paul Sidwell, Austro-Asiatic language speakers probably arrived on the coast of Odisha from Indochina about 4,000–3,500 years ago (c.
 2000 BCE).
 The Austroasiatic speakers spread from Southeast Asia and mixed extensively with local Indian populations.

 Due to the lack of significant archaeological records, the original homeland of the Santhals is not known with certainty.
 The folklore of the Santhals claims they came from Hihiri, which scholars have identified as Ahuri in Hazaribagh district.
 From there, they claim, they were pushed onto Chhota Nagpur Plateau, then to Jhalda, Patkum and finally Saont, where they settled for good.
 According to Dalton, where they were renamed to Santal from cluster name Kharwar.
 This legend, which has been cited by several scholars, has been used as evidence that the Santals once had a significant presence in Hazaribagh.
 Colonial scholar Colonel Dalton claimed in Chai there was a fort formerly occupied by a Santal raja who was forced to flee when the Delhi Sultanate invaded the territory.